nvdaaddons/AddonTemplate/readme.md

 ## Requirements

-You need the following software to use this code for your NVDA add-ons development:
+You need the following software to use this code for your NVDA add-on development and packaging:

 * a Python distribution (3.7 or later is recommended).
 Check the [Python Website](https://www.python.org) for Windows Installers.
 * Scons - [Website](https://www.scons.org/) - version 3.1.0 or greater.
 Install it using **pip** or grab an windows installer from the website.